mhouser42/Invasive_Species_Propogation/README.md

 Routes and Vehicles - SLFs are what is known as a “hitchhiker” pest.
 While they have wings, they only fly short distances, and mostly remain in a localized area.
 They primarily spread by laying eggs on shipping containers and trade goods.

-There are a number of trainLinks to an external site. and truckLinks to an external site. routes throughout illinois.
+There are a number of train and truck routes throughout illinois.
 These will be weighted edges between the geospatial nodes.
 We will use OSMnx for this part.

 Trucks and Trains (inherited from a generic Vehicle class) will “travel” along edges.
 These classes will have an “infested rate” and “detection rate”.
 Infested rate is the likelihood a vehicle will have an egg nest, which will increase if the geonode it is leaving has higher lanternfly density.
 “Detection rate” will be used to simulate the length of vehicles, with higher levels for trains and lower levels for trucks (but will increase for number of cars a truck has)

-Seasons - SLF have a life cycle of one generation per yearLinks to an external site..
+Seasons - SLF have a life cycle of one generation per year.
 While the adults and nymphs die off during the winter, their egg masses are resistant to the cold and can survive.
 This is an opportune time to find egg nests and destroy them.
 Seasons will be used to simulate the slow down in colder months, as well as be triggers for SLF to transition to the next phase of their life cycle.

 Local level